 - 4. Proposed topography shall have a maximum contour interval of two feet referred to sea level datum with spot elevations as needed. - 5.
-For all lots, a Site Specific Soils Map shall be provided and prepared by a certified soil scientist in accordance with the standards outlined in Site Specific Soil Mapping Standards for New Hampshire and Vermont, as prepared by the Society of Soil Scientists of Northern New England, 1999 or amended.
-Any cover letters or explanatory data provided by the certified soil scientists shall also be submitted. - 6.
-State and federal information on wetlands in area of construction. - 7.
-All floodplain information, including contour limit of the one hundred year flood elevation, based upon the most recent Flood Insurance Rate Map, as prepared by Federal Emergency Management Agency (FEMA). - 8.
+State and federal information on wetlands in area of construction. - 6.
+All floodplain information, including contour limit of the one hundred year flood elevation, based upon the most recent Flood Insurance Rate Map, as prepared by Federal Emergency Management Agency (FEMA). - 7.
 All construction shall be in accordance with the New Hampshire Department of Transportation (NHDOT) Standard Specifications for Road and Bridge Construction (current edition), the Loudon Land Development Regulations, and other appropriate regulations.